scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 In this particular case, we’re pulling data directly from a GitHub repository via a public and permanent link [covidata]_.
 We just pull the metadata.csv and images folder.
-The component library will contain a component for each different type of data source like files and databases.
+Input components for different types of data source like files and databases are available too.

 .. figure:: kfp.png